A CompositeView extends from CollectionView to be used as a

 For example, if you're rendering a treeview control, you may want to render a collection view with a model and template so that it will show a parent item with children in the tree.

-to use for the model.
+You can specify a modelView to use for the model.
 If you don't

-specify one, it will default to the Marionette.ItemView
+specify one, it will default to the Marionette.ItemView.

 CompositeView = Backbone.Marionette.CompositeView.extend({